Strategy, Innovation and Change PG (11506.3)

 Required IT skills

-Students should know how to use all Microsoft programs.
+Students should know how to use word, excel and powerpoint

 Work placement, internships or practicums